Refrigerator Dill Pickles are a quick and easy way to convert delicate cucumbers into yummy pickles!

 Instructions

-- Slice Cucumber into ½" rounds.
+- Slice cucumber into ½" rounds.
 Place cloves of garlic in a glass jar (or jars).

 - Layer dill and cucumbers and pour cooled brine over the cucumbers.